Aditgm/Aditgm/README.md

 </td>
 <td width="50%" valign="top">

-**2026 goals**
+### 🎯 2026 goals

 - Push deeper into distributed systems & LLM infra design
-- Take Legal Lens and Dengue Spot from project-grade to production-ready
+- Take Legal Lens and Dengue Spot to production-grade
 - Keep climbing on Codeforces, LeetCode, and CodeChef
 - Land an SDE internship working on systems at real scale